-This summer we had a wonderful cruise on the Thomson Dream Cruise Ship around the Greek Islands.
+This summer we had a wonderful cruise on the Marella Dream Cruise Ship around the Greek Islands.
 Following our stops at Rhodes and Santorini we visited Chania Crete.
 If you are heading there we hope this post helps you make the most of your day.

 Where does the Cruise Ship dock in Chania Crete?

 Cruise ships dock in the Port of Souda which is actually a neighbouring town to Chania.
 From the ship there were some beautiful views of the coastline of Crete but the other way it was a busy working port which serves the ferry’s that go around the Greek Islands.
 It’s is a 20 minute bus ride to Chania and approximately 6 kms.